LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.395.3
+*Released*: 30 November 2023
+- Issue 49148: use LabelOverlay as label for TextChoiceInput fields
+- Issue 49111: resolve URLs for workflow jobs to app URLs

 ### version 2.395.2
 *Released*: 29 November 2023
 - Issue 49113: Better handling for ListDesignerPanels case where the only error is a form error for saveDomain()